danfuzz/lactoserv/doc/configuration.md

   Optional, and defaults to `false`.
 * `onStop` &mdash; If `true`, rotates when the system is about to be stopped.
   Optional, and defaults to `false`.

+Relatedly, some services don't ever have a need to do rotation, but they _can_ usefully save files from old runs.
+In this case, a `save` configuration is available.
+This is an object with bindings with the same meanings and defaults as `rotate`, except that rotation-specific ones are not recognized.
+These are the ones that are used by `save`:

+* `maxOldCount`
+* `onReload`
+* `onStart`
+* `onStop`

+Note that at least one of the `on*` bindings need to be provided for a `save` to have any meaning.

 ### `ProcessIdFile`